-- Minute excerpt from the IRB.
+- Notification from the IRB.
 This documents that IRB approval has been granted for your project.

 Research proposal review criteria

-Proposals will be reviewed by the CCaTS Postdoctoral Programs Committee using these criteria:
+Proposals are reviewed by the CCaTS Postdoctoral Programs Committee using these criteria:

 - Clinical or translational research.
 Does the project meet the definition of clinical or translational research?
 If an animal model is being studied, has the scholar justified its significance to human disease?